Persistent low income

 What the data measures

 Households are in low income if they live on less than 60% of the median income.
-Median income (before housing costs) was just under £30,000 for a couple with no children in the period from January 2019 to December 2020.
-Persistent low income means the household had low income for at least 3 out of 4 consecutive survey interviews between January 2016 and December 2020.
+According to the Income Dynamics data, median income (before housing costs) was £31,356 per annum for a couple with no children in the period from January 2021 to December 2022.
+Persistent low income means the household had low income for at least 3 out of 4 consecutive survey interviews between January 2018 and December 2022.

 Low income entry and exit rates are percentages of households who move into or out of low income across 2 survey waves.
 Because sample sizes in each 2-wave period are small, the rates presented here are the average across 3 of those 2-wave periods.
 Read more about how income is measured.